 Visit the quaint seaside village of Carmel-by-the-Sea to stroll the cobblestone streets.
 Carmel also has a lovely sandy beach.
 Go whale watching from Monterey, or visit the world-famous Monterey Bay Aquarium.
 Do the iconic 17-mile drive in Pebble Beach.

 Enjoy wine tasting in Carmel Valley, or along River Road in Salinas.
 Also in Salinas, the National Steinbeck Center is worth visiting if you love the works of the author.
-If you prefer being out in nature, plan one day in Pinnacles National Park, about an hour and 20 minutes south.

 You can also explore more of the coast, where the magnificent vistas of Big Sur await: do the entire drive, or pick one or two parks to explore in depth: Point Lobos State Park and Garrapata State Park are both quite close to Pacific Grove.

 At Moss Landing, just 30 minutes up the coast to the north, you can do a boat trip to see lots of birds at Elkhorn Slough, or hike in the reserve.
 Moss Landing is also an excellent spot from which to look for marine mammals or to do a whale-watching trip.

 Getting to Pacific Grove, CA

 Monterey Regional Airport is located near Pacific Grove, with flights from several major US cities, but most visitors to the town arrive by road.
 Pacific Grove makes for a great stop on a California road trip itinerary!

 At just under two hours by the highway, Pacific Grove makes for one of the many fun weekend getaways from San Francisco (or the SF Bay Area) you can do.
 If you start early, you could even do a day trip to Pacific Grove from San Francisco or Silicon Valley.